COVID-19 Resources for Providers

 If you are unable to assist members via telehealth services, we encourage you to recommend members contact Teladoc.

-- DHS Bulletin: Corrected - Expansion of Providers for the Administration of SARS-CoV-2 Vaccines and Monoclonal Antibody Therapy
+- DHS Bulletin on Adminsitration of Vaccine and Monocolnal Antibody THerapy: Corrected - Expansion of Providers for the Administration of SARS-CoV-2 Vaccines and Monoclonal Antibody Therapy

-- DHS Bulletin: COVID-19 Vaccination for Pregnant People to Prevent Serious Illness, Deaths, and Adverse Pregnancy Outcomes from COVID-19
+- DHS Bulletin on Vaccination for Pregnant People: COVID-19 Vaccination for Pregnant People to Prevent Serious Illness, Deaths, and Adverse Pregnancy Outcomes from COVID-19

 - DHS Alerts